 A strategy needs to start with a skills audit.
 This will show the sorts of skills required to deliver the customer experience or the business benefits from the project.
 Does your organisation have those skills?
 If not, should it hire or retrain, and if the latter then who?

-The old adage of People, Processes, Tools still applies, Heaton says.
-“You need the first two to deliver on the third.”
+The old adage of People, Processes, Tools still applies.”